 This strategy needs to be followed by local authorities, water and sewage companies, internal drainage boards, highway authorities and the Environment Agency.
 It is “a statutory framework that will help communities, the public sector and other organisations to work together to manage the flood and coastal erosion risk.”
 It makes sure that risks are managed across catchments and stretches of coast.

 A structure or system of structures built to alleviate flooding from rivers or the sea.

 The largest discharge of water during a flood at a certain point in a river.
 Also known as peak discharge.

 The area of land directly adjacent to a river which experiences flooding during periods of high discharge, and is made up of deposited sediments from a river during a flood.

-Physical measures put in place that aim to prevent flood water entering a building.
+Physical measures put in place that aim to prevent flood water entering a property.

 Determined by the frequency or likelihood of a flood event happening, and the consequences of the flood if it did occur.